mehmandarov/zebra-puzzle-workshop/README.md

 ## Getting started
 * Clone the code
-* Import into your IDE
+* Import the code into your IDE
 * Build with Apache Maven: ```mvn clean install -DskipTests```

 ## Exercises